ChemicalDevelopment/PGS/README.md

 You need to create an account at (http://chemicaldevelopment.us/pgs/account), and then fill in your email and password (without "{{" or "}}") (git ignores any .prefs files except for example.pref)

-Then, use your text editor to open `./my.prefs`
+Then, use your text editor to open `./my.prefs`, and change the email and password
 ```
 {
     "RUN_FILE": "./run.sh",